 2. Must be a student in good academic standing with a minimum 3.0 GPA

-3. Must be a U.S. citizen or a U.S. legal resident (with a green card).
+3. Must be an American Citizen or a legal resident (with a green card) of the United States.
 Scholarship winners will be asked to submit their social security numbers.
 This is an IRS requirement.

 4. Must be 18 years or older at the time of entry.

 All Art History and all Museum Studies applicants MUST submit an essay responding to the question asked on the application.
 The REQUIRED length between 500 to 750 words.
 Essays outside of this range may not be considered.